FARC peace deal at risk as right closes in on Colombia presidency - Journal du Cameroun

 Offering a starkly different choice to voters is Duque’s opponent, leftist former mayor and ex-guerrilla Gustavo Petro, who supports the deal.

+“These are momentous elections,” President Juan Manuel Santos, who will step down in August, said as he cast his ballot early in the day.

-“Let us continue to build a country at peace, a country of democracy, a country which we all hold dear and to which we all contribute,” President Juan Manuel Santos, who will step down in August, said in urging citizens to cast their ballots.
+“Let us continue to build a country at peace, a country of democracy, a country which we all hold dear and to which we all contribute.”

 His efforts to end the war with the Revolutionary Armed Forces of Colombia (FARC) brought him the Nobel Peace Prize, though he is leaving office with record unpopularity in a country of 49 million people.